m2s6h03/poker-equity-engine/README.md

 # Poker Equity Engine

 A Texas Hold'em equity calculator built from scratch in vanilla JavaScript.
-No libraries, no dependencies — just combinatorics, Monte Carlo simulation, and probability math.
+No libraries, no dependencies - just combinatorics, Monte Carlo simulation, and probability math.

 ---

 ## Features

-- **Equity Calculator** — pick hole cards and board cards for up to 4 players, run 10,000 Monte Carlo simulations to calculate win/tie/lose percentages
+- **Equity Calculator**- pick hole cards and board cards for up to 4 players, run 10,000 Monte Carlo simulations to calculate win/tie/lose percentages
-- **Pot Odds Calculator** — given pot size, bet to call, and your equity, calculates whether a call is +EV
+- **Pot Odds Calculator**- given pot size, bet to call, and your equity, calculates whether a call is +EV
-- **EV Calculator** — expected value formula: `p × win − (1−p) × lose`
+- **EV Calculator**- expected value formula: `p × win − (1−p) × lose`
-- **Outs Calculator** — exact equity from outs using combinatorics, with Rule of 4 & 2 comparison
+- **Outs Calculator**- exact equity from outs using combinatorics, with Rule of 4 & 2 comparison

 ---